DevMonkey35/Unitale/README.md

 Unitale is released under the GNU General Public License 3.0.
 We are using MoonSharp as our Lua interpreter, written by Marco Mastropaolo.
 The binary is included in /Assets/Plugins.
 License details in MOONSHARP_LICENSE.

+Actually this is lvk's license.
+It is not mine.
+And I don't know how to add licenses...